jpjh/COMPMUT/docs/COMPMUT_exp_7_growthcurves.md

 Looks good.

-We are interested in (1) whether this ratio varies between pME6032 inserts, and (2) whether this ratio is significantly below 1.
+We are interested in whether this ratio varies between pME6032 inserts.

 Analyse as an LMM.